 Enjoy a quintessential Kiwi experience, a delicious gourmet BBQ buffet meal and a farm demonstration in a stunning lakeside setting.
 Take in the stunn...

 Right in the heart of the action, the Millennium Hotel is just minutes from Queenstown's central shopping and entertainment district.
-Outdoor activities such as bungy jumping, white water rafting and jet boating are just some of the easily accessible activities nearby in New Zealand's adventure capital.Return luxury coach transport from Queenstown to Milford Sound, with a 1 hour 40 minute Cruise along the full length of the fiord.
-On boarding a Real Journeys luxury glass-roofed coach in Queenstown or Te Anau, you will enjoy a relaxing trip along the shores of Lake Wakatipu and through the rolling countryside to Te Anau.
-The coach driver provides an informative commentary.
-After a morning tea break in Te Anau, where you have the option of purchasing refreshments, the coach continues along the spectacular Milford Road.
-There is time for photo stops and short walks along the way.
-On reaching Milford Sound, you board the modern, spacious vessel for a leisurely cruise in the fiord.
-The cruise provides excellent viewing opportunities and plenty of time is available to enjoy waterfalls, rainforest, mountains and the wildlife.
-During the cruise your friendly crew provide commentaries in several languages and point out the sights such as Mitre Peak and the Pembroke Glacier.
+Outdoor activities such as bungy jumping, white water rafting and jet boating are just some of the easily accessible activities nearby in New Zealand's adventure capital.Departing from Queenstown sit back and relax aboard a luxury glass-roofed coach to enjoy a relaxing trip along the shores of Lake Wakatipu and through the rolling countryside to Te Anau.
+The coach driver provides an informative commentary and plenty of photo opportunities.
+After a morning tea break in Te Anau, the coach continues along the spectacular Milford Road.
+On reaching Piopiotahi-Milford Sound, board your vessel for a leisurely cruise in the fiord.
+The cruise provides excellent viewing opportunities and plenty of time is available to enjoy waterfalls, rainforests, mountains and wildlife.
+Rain or shine, every day in Piopiotahi-Milford Sound will leave you in awe.

 Your accommodation: Millennium Hotel Queenstown